ts2/ts2/README.md

 ## Installation
 * Released versions:
-    - Windows: use provided installer and run ts2.exe.
+    - Windows 64 bits: use provided installer and run ts2.exe.
     - Other platforms: see source installation.
 * Source installation:
     - Download and install Python v3 or above at [www.python.org](http://www.python.org).